MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/jdbc-config-troubleshoot.md

 ---
-title: JDBC Configuring and Troubleshooting
+title: JDBC Configuring and troubleshooting
-description:
-ms.date: 02/28/2024
-ms.reviewer: mastewa, prmadhes, jopilov, v-sidong ms.custom: sap:Connection issues
+description: This article explains Java database connectivity (JDBC) and troubleshooting steps that occur during configuration. ms.date: 03/04/2024 ms.reviewer: mastewa, prmadhes, jopilov, v-sidong ms.custom: sap:Connection issues
 ---
 # JDBC configuring and troubleshooting

+> [!NOTE]
+> This article is based on the latest driver ([12.4](https://techcommunity.microsoft.com/t5/sql-server-blog/jdbc-driver-12-4-for-sql-server-released/ba-p/3889965)) installed in the root of C drive.

 This article explains Java database connectivity (JDBC) and troubleshooting steps that occur during configuration.

 This is a reference guide to JDBC, where to find the driver and supporting documentation and how to install on various operating systems with troubleshooting SQL connections.

 > [!NOTE]
-> Microsoft will not troubleshoot JDBC connections where there is a 3rd party connection pool manager in place.
+> Microsoft won't troubleshoot JDBC connections where there is a 3rd party connection pool manager in place.
 Troubleshooting with a 3rd party connection pool manager has the potential to expose intellectual property information.

 - [Download Microsoft JDBC Driver for SQL Server](/sql/connect/jdbc/download-microsoft-jdbc-driver-for-sql-server)
 - [Setting the connection properties](/sql/connect/jdbc/setting-the-connection-properties)